EHB-MCT/portfolio-starter-DiepvensBent/README.md

 ## Questions and Support

-If you have any questions or need support, please open a ticket [here](link-to-issue-tracker).
-We appreciate your feedback and will address your inquiries as soon as possible.
+If you have any questions or need support, please open a ticket [here](https://github.com/EHB-MCT/portfolio-starter-DiepvensBent/issues).
+I appreciate your feedback and will address your inquiries as soon as possible.

 ## License